xyth0rn/ThermalFaceDetection/README.md

 # Thermal-Face Detection
 The pandemic has been going on for a while, stores and schools are required to keep track of the people's body temperature to perform preliminary filtration of those who may be in abnormal health conditions.
-There are serveral automatic thermal scanners on the market with the lowest price starting from 1500 USD.
+There are some models of automatic thermal scanner on the market with the lowest price starting from 1500 USD.
 Because of the unaffordable price, the majority of schools and stores still rely on employees checking on people's body temperature one by one.
 This had me thinking about making a low-cost thermal-face detection device so that schools and local businesses can afford to make one.

 The following are photos taken from stores in my city.
 The two stores in the photos are one of the very few places in my city where machines are used to automatically check people's body temperature.
 It is worth noting that both machines **CANNOT** perform facial detection.
 The machines either pinpoints the highest temperature detected, or requires the users to position at a specific area in front of the camera.